imakshay31/Reverse_shell/README.md

 There are two folder
 One for connecting only one client.
-Other for connecting multiply client.
+Other for connecting multiple client.

 Note--